MauRuRo/MSP4-CrossFitCommunityApp/README.md

    $ pip install -r requirements.txt
    ```

-10. Open up blog.forms and comment out lines 8 and 9

-    ```python
-    # for item in choices:
-    #     choices_list.append(item)
-    ```

-11. Then migrate
+10. Then migrate

     ```bash
     $ python manage.py migrate
     ```

-12. Once the migrations are complete, uncomment blog.forms

-    ```python
-    for item in choices:
-        choices_list.append(item)
-    ```

-13. Before creating a superuser you'll need to load the required fixtures.

-    > The reason for this is that a signal is used to assign a membership to a user when they are created, If there is no memberships it can't assign anything and causes an error.
+11. Create superuser.

     ```bash
-    $ python manage.py loaddata fixtures/required.json
-    ```

-14. Create superuser.

-    ```bash
     $ python manage.py createsuperuser
     ```

-15. To populate the shop with products, load products data.
+12. To populate the database with fictional users and logs:

     ```bash
-    $ python manage.py loaddata products.json
+    $ python manage.py loaddata db.json
     ```

-16. If you want to use the allauth social accounts, and have you [Facebook](https://developers.facebook.com/products/facebook-login/) secrets setup. add them to the `.env` file.
+13. If you want to use the allauth social accounts, and have you [Facebook](https://developers.facebook.com/products/facebook-login/) secrets setup. add them to the `.env` file.
     | Key | Value |
     |----------|:-------------:|
     | SOCIAL_AUTH_FACEBOOK_KEY | < Your Values >|